andreashuber69/kiss-worker/README.md

   extensions for `import` and worker script file names, as that is the established standard for **TypeScript** code.
   **vite** and **webpack** automatically detect what code is run on a worker thread and build appropriate chunks.
 The same is probably true for other bundlers.
-- If your code needs to run on node **and** you happen to use `vite build`, it might make sense to exclusively use *.ts* extensions to reference worker scripts.
+- If your code needs to run on node **and** you happen to use `vite build` and/or **vitest**, it might make sense to exclusively use *.ts* extensions to reference worker scripts.
 Note that this requires the deployment of the *.ts* source code of the worker scripts and **tsx** needs to be available in the production environment.
-- Finally, you can also build the worker scripts in an extra step, deploy them with the rest of your code and then have the worker load the built *.js* code.
+- Finally, you can also build the worker scripts in an extra step, deploy them with the rest of the emitted code and then have the worker load the built *.js* code.
 The node version doesn't use **tsx** on *.js* files and thus avoids the **tsx** dependency and its runtime overhead.

 ### Worker Code Isolation